 The building of the church was begun in July 1881, and completed by the first of December, 1881.
 The first service was held Christmas Day, 1881, at 3:00 p.m.
 The Sunday School met thereafter at regular intervals with a service and celebration of the Holy Communion once each month in the afternoon.

 The world changes and so do we as we strive to meet the needs and challenges of our time and place.
-Together with our church family at St. Peter’s, we eagerly embrace the future …
+Together with our expanding church family, we eagerly embrace the future …

 “Rooted in love, growing through God’s grace, and reaching out to all.”